VeroCityDevs/api-doc/docs/api/IOT/datamodel.md

 ## The Data Model Role
-On the Vero City Platform every entity is related to a Data Model.
+On the We4city Platform every entity is related to a Data Model.
 Besides acting as a `type`, models describes the datapoints minimum schema that its entities  possesses, working as a interface definition much like as seen in Object Oriented Programming.
 This way, through the entity data model is possible to know what datapoints are available to access.

 ## Data Model Header Endpoint
 The data model header endpoint provides access to the following data: